nvogel/salt-box/README.md

 ## Iterm

-On Iterm go to iTerm2 -> preferences -> General, and check the option "Load preferences from a custom folder or URL" and use the directory /home/myuser/.iterm_profile
+On Iterm go to iTerm2 -> preferences -> General,
+and check the option "Load preferences from a custom folder or URL" and use the directory /home/myuser/.iterm_profile

+To save the current iterm2 configuration, run *make update*, then commit the new version